-The small community of Golling an der Salzach in the beautiful Salzburger Land turned out to be the perfect place for us to discover some great sights directly in the village on the one hand, and at the same time it was a good starting point for various excursions in the Salzkammergut or also in the Berchtesgadener Land.
+The small community of Golling an der Salzach in the beautiful Salzburger Region turned out to be the perfect place for us to discover some great sights directly in the village on the one hand.
+At the same time it was a good starting point for various excursions in the Salzkammergut or also in the Berchtesgadener Land.
 We felt very comfortable in Golling an der Salzach.

 This was due on the one hand to the cute little guesthouse where we stayed and on the other hand to the wonderful surroundings and nature in Golling.
-What you can do in and around Golling we want to give you in our travel recommendations & travel tips on the way.
+What are the best things to do in Golling an der Salzach we will tell you in our travel recommendations & travel tips on the way.

 We had originally planned only 3 nights in the Hotel Pass Lueg*, then it became 5.
-We have simply felt pudelwohl in the small pension.
+We have simply felt extremely comfortable in the small pension.
 The hotel is located directly in the mountains and is the starting point for various hikes.

 Also, the entrance to the gorge of the Salzachöfen is right next door.
 While you can strengthen yourself in the morning with a delicious breakfast with many homemade treats, you can relax after the hikes in the free wellness area in the sauna or steam sauna.